varunkumarreddy1879/Rapid-Sell/README.md

 # Rapid-Sell
-Rapid Sell is a web application developed to sell Foods in the easiest way
+Rapid sell is a Shop that sets up on the internet that helps in buying foods online by choosing the listed foods from the website.
+The proposed system helps in building a website to buy and sell foods online using an Internet connection.